-The Parkinson's Disease Center and Movement Disorders Clinic at Baylor College of Medicine has long been recognized as one of the world's leading clinical and research institutions with primary focus on Parkinson's disease and other movement disorders.
+The Parkinson's Disease Center and Movement Disorders Clinic at Baylor College of Medicine in Houston, Texas, has long been recognized as one of the world's leading clinical and research institutions with primary focus on Parkinson's disease and other movement disorders.

 Founded in 1977 by Joseph Jankovic, M.D., the Parkinson's Disease Center provides an unparalleled setting for expert and compassionate care, research and education, with the ultimate goal of finding the cause and cure for neurodegenerative and movement disorders, such as Parkinson's disease, progressive supranuclear palsy, multiple system atrophy and other atypical parkinsonian disorders as well as hyperkinetic disorders such as tremors, dystonia, tics and Tourette syndrome, chorea and Huntington's disease, Wilson disease, myoclonus, tardive dyskinesia, restless legs syndrome, ataxia, spasticity and a variety of disorders of motor control.